-Submissions will be pre-evaluated by former and current journalism students of the VUB Vesalius College, IHECS Brussels and Universitat Pompeu Fabra of Barcelona, under the direction of Dr. Georgios Terzis, Communication Professor at Vrije Universiteit Brussel.
-A final pre-selection of nominated pieces of journalistic work will be put forward for further evaluation by the Grand Jury.
+Submissions were pre-evaluated by former and current journalism students of the VUB Vesalius College, IHECS Brussels and Universitat Pompeu Fabra of Barcelona, under the direction of Dr. Georgios Terzis, Communication Professor at Vrije Universiteit Brussel.
+A final pre-selection of nominated pieces of journalistic work was put forward for further evaluation by the Grand Jury.

 Bruce Shapiro is Executive Director of the Dart Center for Journalism and Trauma, a project of Columbia University Graduate School of Journalism encouraging innovative reporting on violence, conflict and tragedy worldwide.

 An award-winning reporter on human rights, criminal justice and politics, Shapiro is a contributing editor at The Nation and U.S. correspondent for Late Night Live on the Australian Broadcasting Corporation's Radio National.
 His books include Shaking the Foundations: 200 Years of Investigative Journalism in America and Legal Lynching: The Death Penalty and America's Future

 Mary Harper is a journalist and writer, specialising in Africa, especially Somalia.
 She has reported on events on the continent since the early 1990s.
 She is Africa Editor at the BBC World Service and author of Getting Somalia Wrong?
 Faith, War and Hope in a Shattered State, published by Zed Books.

 She writes for academic journals and publications including The Economist, Granta, The Guardian, The Times and The Washington Post.
 She has worked for, amongst others, the Economist Intelligence Unit and the United Nations.
 She writes expert reports for Somali-related legal cases.